12 Things To Do In Indianapolis This Weekend With Your Partner

 Final Words

-There you have it—a roundup of activities to make your weekend in Indianapolis unforgettable.
+There you have it—a roundup of things to do in Indianapolis to make your weekend unforgettable.
 If you’re looking for romance, adventure, culture, or just some good old-fashioned fun, there’s something on this list for every couple.
 So grab your partner and make the most of your time together in this beautiful city.